 Is it a victory, then?
 Lawyers for the defence and for the plaintiffs both claim they’ve won.
 Kevin Van Wart, the lead counsel for Kirkland and Ellis, says that by halving the original 5,000 plaintiffs they saved tax-payers from funding cases that should never have gone to court.
 The downwinder lawyer Richard Pierson believes that his clients have the victory because the Department of Energy has finally acknowledged the need to settle with payouts.
 Officials can no longer claim that there was no connection between Hanford pollutants and the downwinders’ thyroid conditions.

 Meanwhile, Tom Bailie, who lost his own farm, drives a truck in his nephew’s fields for minimum wage.
 For him, for now, this small triumph will have to suffice.

 Excerpted from Plutopia: Nuclear Families in Atomic Cities and the Great Soviet and American Plutonium Disasters by Kate Brown.
 Copyright © 2013 by Kate Brown, published by Oxford University Press US, April 2013.
-Reprinted with the permission of the Author, all rights reserved.Make a donation
+Reprinted with the permission of the Author, all rights reserved.Support Aeon: make a one-off donation